mdlacasse/Owl/README.md

 There are three ways to run Owl:

-- **Streamlit Hub:** Run Owl remotely as hosted on the Streamlit Community Server at [owlplanner.streamlit.app](https://owlplanner.streamlit.app).
+- **Streamlit Hub:** Run Owl remotely as hosted on the Streamlit Community Cloud at [owlplanner.streamlit.app](https://owlplanner.streamlit.app).

 - **Docker Container:** Run Owl locally on your computer using a Docker image.